Bird Population Study at Le Boquet

 In 2004 Jean Collette of the Groupe Ornithologique Normand (GONm) kindly agreed to select our tiny farm in the Norman Bocage as a site for a long-term study of its permanent, seasonal and migratory bird population.
 By carefully noting any changes in the immediate and adjacent environment, we hope that from regular censuses over a period of time we may learn more about our resident and visiting bird populations.

 Le Bosquet is a rare remaining example of a small peasant farm typical of the sort that existed throughout the Norman Bocage until around 1950.
 Situated in a purely agricultural environment, about one kilometre from the nearest village, it is surrounded by farms and smallholdings almost exclusively devoted to dairy cows, widespread maize production and some grain.
-Le Bosquet's land consists of three hectares (10 acres) of lush pasture encircled by low, medium and tall hedges, all set on sloping land on either side of a small stream.
+Le Bosquet's land consists of just over five hectares (about 14 acres) of lush pasture encircled by low, medium and tall hedges, all set on sloping land on either side of a small stream.
 At the centre is a house with various barns and outbuildings.
 The entire land surface is grazed by sheep, and receives no chemical treatments.
 The fields, which are rich and acidic, are regularly treated with applications of lime and manure.
+The area of study was restricted to the three hectares on the southern and western side of the property.

 Since 2001, the principal changes which might influence the bird population include replacing cows (until 2002) with sheep (in 2003) and a major project to improve much-neglected hedges, encouraging thickness, height and a wider diversity of hedgerow species (predominantly hazel, ash, blackthorn, hawthorn, holly, elder, low-growing elm, oak, willow and wild cherry).
 A population of free-range poultry (around 35 assorted chickens, ducks, geese, guinea fowl, etc) is maintained all the year round.
 In most years 3-5 pigs are fattened in the open air from around March to October.
 There are no resident cats.
 Three English Springer Spaniel dogs are restricted to a garden area.
 Although we are not averse to responsible shooting, we have refused shooting at Le Bosquet owing to the indiscriminate habits of our local 'chasseurs'.